 Half of each year group in year 7 and 8 will enter the Junior Maths Challenge organised by the UK Mathematics Trust.
 We get a number of gold certificates and students qualifying for follow-on rounds each year.

 At the start of Year 9 there are five classes taking Mathematics, set according to ability.
 They are usually sets 1, 2 and 3 in an upper band and sets X and Y which are parallel groups in a lower band.
-We follow the new 9-1 specification from Edexcel.
-The top two sets are also stretched by the AQA Further Mathematics course at Level 2.
+We follow the 9-1 specification from Edexcel.
+The top set is also stretched by the AQA Further Mathematics course at Level 2.

 We use the Edexcel GCSE Maths Higher textbook from Oxford, which makes links to the mymaths website.
 Students have individual logins to access the digi-book version online.
 The digi-book has additional links to video clips, as well has offering students the chance to “annotate” their own copy of the book.